fay-rush/fay-rush/README.md

-- 👋 Hi, I’m @fay-rush (not to be confused with @fayrush, which is my personal account)
+- 👋 Hi, I’m @fay-rush (not to be confused with @fayrush, which is my other github account)
-- 🌱 I’m currently learning Typescript, Javascript, Java, and Python
 - 🎓 I attend Carleton University in Ottawa, ON

 <!---